 Location: Yorkton is located in the southeast part of the Province.

 Judicial District: Yorkton Judicial District

 Courthouse – Yorkton

 Location: 29 Darlington Street / 3rd Avenue North

 Style: Beaux Arts

 Architect: Maurice William Sharon of Regina

 Description: The building faces south and is a two story Tyndall Stone with Claybank brick and concrete structure.
+The building is located on landscaped grounds in the centre of Yorkton.
 The south front of the building has a central entrance on the first story framed with stone and with a curved projection with frieze above.
 The east and west corner sections project from the main building and are faced with stone.
 The second story windows are arched.
 A cornice runs below the roof line which has a raised parapet.
 The roof line is flat.
 The building was renovated in 2014.
 The contractor was CCR Construction of Regina.

 Note: The building is one of a series of courthouses designed by the office of the provincial architect.
 Several towns and cities were designated as judicial centres where court houses would be built.

 Note: The first courthouse was a wood frame building built in 1903.
 The cost of construction of the present courthouse was $135,649.
 The subcontractors were Dominion Bridge ( steelwork ), Whiteford Brothers of Regina ( plumbing ) and Western Manufacturing Company ( millwork ).